kopeckyf/taupy/documentation/source/simulation/simulations.rst

 A minimal example
 ^^^^^^^^^^^^^^^^^

-Simulations that only introduce arguments, but have no agents that react to them can be created with a call to :py:class:`Simulation` and leaving the :py:attr:`positions` to :py:obj:`None`.
-This would give us a debate without positions.
+Simulations without agents that follow purposeful introduction or updating strategies can be created with a call to :py:class:`Simulation` and leaving the :py:attr:`positions` to :py:obj:`None`.
 Simulations without positions can only contain un-directed, random arguments.
-Introduced arguments can only follow a purposeful argumentation strategy if there are at least two agents in the population, a `source` and a `target`.
+Introduced arguments can only follow a purposeful argumentation strategy if there are at least two agents in the population, a “source” and a “target”.

 .. code:: python